Reynardine Home | Bow Station Home |

 The smartly refurbished unit 150233 waits at Bow before returning to Okehampton on its first run

-.
+with special guests.
+Note the commemorative headboard.
 The unit is also decorated with special

 Dartmoor Line decals not visible in this view.